 - ¾ cup real bacon bits You can use real bacon finely chopped (about 6 slices) or lighten it up with turkey bacon or store-bought bacon bits

-- ½ tsp maple extract
+- ½ teaspoon maple extract

 - 1 cups orange juice

-- 1 tsp orange zest
+- 1 teaspoon orange zest

-- 1 cup cranberry sauce
+- 1 cup canned cranberry sauce

-- Add the rest of the batter into each muffin cup up to 2/3 full.
+- Add the rest of the batter into each muffin cup up to ⅔ full.
 Drop another teaspoon of remaining cranberry sauce onto each muffin, dividing evenly between all muffins and swirl again.